VVelox/HV-Monitor/README.md

 - usertime :: Accumulated user CPU time.
 - vsz :: Virtual memory size in Kbytes.
 - disks :: A hash of disk info.
+- rbtyes :: Total bytes read.
+- rtime :: Total time in ms spent on reads.
+- rreqs :: Total read requests.
+- wbytes :: Total bytes written.
+- wreqs :: Total write requests.
+- ftime :: Total time in ms spent on flushes.
+- freqs :: Total flush requests.
+- disk_alloc :: Number of bytes allocated to for all disks.
+- disk_in_use :: Number of bytes in use by by all disks.
+- disk_on_disk :: Number of bytes in use on all disks.
+For qcow, this will be larger than in_use as the file includes snapshots

 The interface hash stats are as below.